nschan/nf-arassembly/README.md

 # nf-arassembly

-Genome assembly using flye, qc using quast (also works for other species), polish with pilon and / or medaka.
+Genome assembly using flye, qc using quast (also works for other species), polish with pilon and / or medaka, scaffold using ragtag.

 # Parameters